This Song Will Change Your Life

 even though something fundamental has shifted.

-Andrew doesn’t return home to grieve loudly.
+Andrew in the film doesn’t return home to grieve loudly.

 He returns numb.